 - be active citizens of their communities throughout their lives.

 Participants are chosen from a wide cross-section of the student body, both elected leaders and students from the general student body who want to learn more about leadership.
-Up to thirty positions will be available.
+Up to thirty positions are available.

 The monthly sessions explore various dimensions of leadership.
 Sessions can involve specific readings, interactive simulations and discussions, videos, films, outside speakers and facilitators, self-assessment inventories, and experiential learning activities.
 Each participant will be provided a notebook of readings and resource materials.